Surija/Chinook/README.md

 2. Favorite / unfavorite tracks.
 An automatic playlist should be created named "My favorite tracks"
 4. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar.
 There is already one playlist link in the Nav Menu as an example.

+* Implemented method to get a list of all the user's playlists.
+* Removed example and updated NavMenu.razor to loop over actual data.

 3. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.

 * Removed default list of playlists and replaced with actual data